logancai/kitchen_signage/README.md

   -In the opencam() function, you will need to define
     -camlabel
     -destination
-    The easiest thing to do is to visit your Blueiris's website, i.e. http://192.168.1.113, open the console and paste box = document.getElementById('CamList');
+    -The easiest thing to do is to visit your Blueiris's website, i.e. http://192.168.1.113, open the console and paste -box = document.getElementById('CamList');
-      Your camlabel = box.options[box.selectedIndex].innerHTML;
+      -Your camlabel = box.options[box.selectedIndex].innerHTML;
-      And destination = box.options[box.selectedIndex].value;
+      -And destination = box.options[box.selectedIndex].value;
   -And modify the server's address
     -The placeholder address is http://192.168.1.113